-History of Art Michael Baxandall, Painting and experience in fifteenth century Italy: a primer in the social history of pictorial style, Oxford 1988 Julian Bell, Mirror of the World: A New History of Art, London 2007 Craig Clunas, Art in China, Oxford 2009 Leonie Hannan and Sarah Longair, History through material culture, Manchester 2017 - T. J. Clark, The painting of modern life: Paris in the art of Manet and his followers, London 1995 - Martin Kemp, 'Behind the picture: art and evidence in the Italian Renaissance' (New Haven; London: Yale University Press, 1997). - Linda Nochlin, Women, art, and power: and other essays, London 1989 Jules David Prown, 'The Truth of Material Culture: History or Fiction?', in History from Things: Essays on Material Culture, and Stayon D. Luber and W. D. Kingger, Woshington DC and Longon Essays on Material Culture, ed.
-Steven D. Lubar and W. D. Kingery, Washington DC and London 1993 International Relations Archaeology (Students should speak to their supervisor for specific recommendations) Natural Sciences Bammer.
+History of Art Michael Baxandall, Painting and experience in fifteenth century Italy: a primer in the social history of pictorial style, Oxford 1988 Julian Bell, Mirror of the World: A New History of Art, London 2007 \Craig Clunas, Art in China, Oxford 2009 Leonie Hannan and Sarah Longair, History through material culture, Manchester 2017 - \ T. J. Clark, The painting of modern life: Paris in the art of Manet and his followers, London 1995 - \ Martin Kemp, 'Behind the picture: art and evidence in the Italian Renaissance' (New Haven; London: Yale University Press, 1997). - \ Linda Nochlin, Women, art, and power: and other essays, London 1989 Jules David Prown, 'The Truth of Material Culture: History or Fiction?', in History from Things: Essays on Material Culture, ed.
+Steven D. Lubar and W. D. Kingery, Washington DC and London 1993 Archaeology (Students should speak to their supervisor for specific recommendations) Natural Sciences Bammer.
 G., (2008) Enhancing research collaborations: Three key management challenges.
 Research Policy 37: 875-887 Bartling.
 S., and Friesike.
 S., (2014) Opening Science - The Evolving Guide on How the Internet is Changing Research, Collaboration and Scholarly Publishing.
 SpringerOpen Shrum.
 W., Genuth.
 J., Chompalew.
 I., (2007) Structures of Scientific Collaboration.
 MITPress.
 Philosophy Grayling, A. C., The Heart of Things: Applying Philosophy to the 21st Century (Hachette UK, 2010) Kaplan, D. M., Readings in the Philosophy of Technology (Rowman and Littlefield, 2009) Social Sciences (esp.
 Sociology, Politics and International Development) Fine, B., D. Johnston, A. Santos and E. Van Waeyenberge (2015) Nudging or Fudging: The World Development Report 2015, Development and Change, 47(4): 640-663.
 Griffin, G., Branstrom-Ohman, A. and Kalman, H. (eds.)
 (2013) The Emotional Politics of Research Collaboration.
 Abingdon: Routledge.
 Hunter, L. and Leahey, E. (2008) 'Collaborative research in sociology: Trends and contributing factors', The American Sociologist, Vol. 39, No. 4, pp. 290-306.
 Nyden, P., Hossfeld, L. and Nyden, G. (2012) Public Sociology: Research, Action, and Change.
 London: Sage.
 Phillips, L., Kristiansen, M., Vehvilainen, M. and Gunnarsson, E. (eds.)
 (2013) Knowledge and Power in Collaborative Research: A Reflexive Approach.
 London: Routledge.
 Schmidt, A (2007) 'I Know What You're Doing', Reflexivity and Methods In Refugee Studies' in Refugee Survey Quarterly, Vol. 26, Issue 3 Vlassenroot, K (2006) 'War and Social Research.
-The limits of empirical methodologies in war-torn environments', Civilisations 54, pp 191-198. ^{}subject area specific TIMETABLE Michaelmas 2020 Research Fundamentals: Thinking like a researcher Teaching Block 25 - 27 October 2020 Lent 2021 Research Design: Theory and practice Teaching Block 17 - 19 January 2021 Easter 2021 Collaborative Research: Engaging with a research community Teaching Block 09 May - 11 May 2021 Whilst every effort is made to avoid changes to this programme, published details may be altered without notice at any time.
-The Institute reserves the right to withdraw or amend any part of this programme without prior notice.
-University of Cambridge Institute of Continuing Education, Madingley Hall, Cambridge, CB23 8AQ Tel 01223 746222 www.ice.cam.ac.uk
+The limits of empirical methodologies in war-torn environments', Civilisations 54, pp 191-198. \subject area specific TIMETABLE Michaelmas 2021 Research Fundamentals: Thinking like a researcher Teaching Block 1 11 - 12 October 2021 Lent 2022 Research Design: Theory and practice Teaching Block 2 10 - 11 January 2022 Easter 2022 Collaborative Research: Engaging with a research community Teaching Block 3 11 - 12 April 2022 Whilst every effort is made to avoid changes to this course, changes to course-content and structure and timings may be made.
+Students will be consulted on any changes.